DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!lore]+ **Arturi's Manuscript**
 >
-> Arturi's manuscript—authored by Dr. Rudolph van Richten—is two pages long.
+> Arturi's manuscript—authored by Dr. Rudolph van Richten—is handwritten and two pages long.
 It is titled "A Study of the Werewolf's Curse," and reads as follows:
 >
 ><hr>
 >